gauravbhand1611/oms-documentation/documents/learn-netsuite/integration-tools-and-methodologies/suitescript/n-record-module.md

 ---
 description: >-
-  Explore how the N/Record module in SuiteScript facilitates seamless data integration by working with NetSuite records, including those not supported by NetSuite's CSV import.
+  Learn how the N/Record module in SuiteScript helps integrate data by working with NetSuite records, even those not supported by CSV import.
 ---

 # N/Record Module